avrock123/ttjpg/README.txt

      object.
 If you're going to decode multiple JPEGs it's useful to use the same decoding object, since it does some initialization and precalculations.

+     Note that the entire library resides in the ttjpg namespace.

   2) You need to tell ttjpg where it's supposed to read the binary JPEG data.
      This is done by implementing the ttjpg::InputStream class.
 You'll need to